kristian-enaga/Automated-B2B-Outbound-System/README.md

 ## 🧩 Node-by-Node Breakdown

-Here is a plain-English breakdown of every node engineered into this pipeline and the specific business value each module delivers:

 - **1. Schedule Trigger (Execution Ingestion):**
   - *What it does:* Triggers outreach execution on a scheduled batch timer or manual run to kick off outbound prospecting runs.
   - *Value:* Automates batch processing without manual intervention while maintaining controlled execution intervals.